 Prior to her work as a counselor, Anush received a master’s degree in Public Health from the University of Massachusetts in 2001, and worked for 17 years as a public health and health promotion researcher on numerous physical activity, nutrition, cancer screening, environmental health, substance abuse prevention, and other projects at the University of Southern Maine, the University of Vermont, and the Massachusetts Department of Public Health.
 This work regularly required Anush to develop and test assessment tools and survey instruments for collecting and assessing health-related data.

-It is Anush’s background in health promotion and public health that fuels her commitment to using a holistic, wellness-centered approach when working with clients, and that helped to shape the Work-Life Balance Assessment.
+It is Anush’s background in health promotion and public health that fuels her commitment to using a holistic, wellness-centered approach when working with clients, and that helped to shape the Work-Life Balance Card Sort.

 Anush lives in Maine with her husband, two children, a very energetic chocolate lab/Aussie mix, and two extremely fluffy cats.
-She's a member of the National Career Development Association, the Maine Career Development Association, the Career Counselors Consortium of the Northeast, and the Kennebunk, Kennebunkport & Arundel Chamber of Commerce.
+She's an active member of the National Career Development Association, the Maine Career Development Association, the Career Counselors Consortium of the Northeast, the Career Development Specialists Network and the Kennebunk, Kennebunkport & Arundel Chamber of Commerce.